Logo

 Dwayne McDuffie wrote the story for the video game Justice League Heroes.

-Dwayne McDuffie scripted the direct-to-DVD adaptation of All-Star Superman, which was released one day after his death.
+Dwayne McDuffie scripted the film adaptation of All-Star Superman, which released one day after his death.

 In 2007, Dwayne McDuffie wrote several issues of Firestorm for DC Comics, starting in January through to its cancellation.

-Dwayne McDuffie was fired from that series following a Lying in the Gutters compilation of his frank answers to fans about the creative process.
+Dwayne McDuffie was fired from the series following a Lying in the Gutters compilation of his frank answers to fans about the creative process.

-Dwayne McDuffie married comic book and animation-TV writer Charlotte Fullerton in 2009.
+Dwayne McDuffie married comic book and television writer Charlotte Fullerton in 2009.

-Dwayne McDuffie wrote Milestone Forever for DC Comics, a two-issue, squarebound miniseries chronicling the final adventures of his Milestone characters before a catastrophic event that fuses their continuity with the continuity of the DC Universe.
+Dwayne McDuffie wrote Milestone Forever, a two-issue miniseries chronicling the final adventures of his Milestone characters before they are transported to the DC Universe.

 On February 21,2011, one day after his 49th birthday, Dwayne McDuffie died at Providence Saint Joseph Medical Center in Burbank, California, of complications from emergency heart surgery.